Code-Institute-Submissions/shake-n-stir/README.md

 * A password-protected profile.
 * To follow the website's social media accounts.

 ## Scope

 The Scope and features of this project were based on personal experiences throughout the last year.
-As many bars and restaurants closed for long periods, I had missed the experience of trying new beverages, particularly cocktails.
+As many bars and restaurants closed for long periods, I had missed the experience of trying new cocktails.

 Taste is subjective, and my favorite part of trying new cocktails, are the creative spins people can employ when making their version of a popular cocktail.
 For this reason, I wanted to create a cocktail recipe community, that allowed anyone to make an account, and share their recipe.

-With this in mind, I decided to forego a common feature; ratings.
+I decided to forego a common feature; ratings.
 In addition, I wanted the focus to be on people's cocktail recipes, and so I decided to keep the home page short and to the point.
 I also used several call-to-action buttons to help users quickly create an account and start making cocktails.

 ## Structure

 My goal was to provide users with a simple and easy-to-navigate interface and experience.
 I want users to enter the site, and feel confident in navigating throughout the various pages.

 The home page features a large colorful image, and a call to action button for users to join the website or to log into their account.
 This button changes if a user is already logged into their account, and will instead encourage users to browse the collection of cocktails.

-The home page also features a body of text with an introduction to the website and the website's philosophy.
+The home page provides users with an introduction website's philosophy.
 At the bottom of the home page, users are presented with three cocktail cards to encourage users to make a cocktail or browse more cocktails.

-I have also employed a footer with a basic site map, social media links, and a search bar to quickly search for cocktails.
+I have also created a footer with a basic site map, social media links, and a search bar to quickly search for cocktails.

-As there are over 10 different pages for this website, I have also given a rundown of the most notable aspects in the 'Features' section below.
+As there are over 10 different pages for this website, I have provided a summary of the most notable aspects in the 'Features' section below.

 ## Skeleton